guillaumemaiano/devblogContents/content/Web/DigitalOceanNginxAndCo.md

 date: 2018-01-23T2:02:11+01:00
 draft: false
 cover_image: web_hugo_dev_cover.png
-excerpt:"I am working on the process of deploying a full pipeline app on a VPS, with certificates.
+excerpt: "I am working on the process of deploying a full pipeline app on a VPS, with certificates.
 This documents parts of the process."
 authorname: Guillaume Maiano
 authorlink: http://guillaume.maiano.fr
 authortwitter: gmaiano